Aetna modified CPB 0793 covering esophageal Doppler monitoring, effective December 3, 2025. Here's what billing teams need to do.

 Indication Status Relevant ICD-10 Codes Notes

-All other indications Not Covered (Experimental/Investigational) N/A Aetna cites lack of established effectiveness
+All other indications Not Covered (Experimental/Investigational/Unproven) N/A Aetna has determined effectiveness is not established outside the two covered groups

 This policy is now in effect (since 2025-12-03).
 Verify your claims match the updated criteria above.